Smoked Pulled Pork Shoulder Recipe (Pork Butt)

 Difference Between a Pork Butt and a Pork Shoulder

 A butt is meatier and has more marbling than a pork shoulder.
-The pork butt sits a little higher as well towards the back area while the shoulder is further down on that same cut of meat towards the top of the leg.
-Together these two cuts of meat are commonly known as the butt shoulder.
+The pork butt sits a little higher as well towards the back area, while the shoulder is further down on that same cut of meat towards the top of the leg.
+Together these two cuts of beef are commonly known as the butt shoulder.
 The bottom part of the shoulder and into the leg is known as the picnic shoulder, which maybe you’ve heard before.

 Best Wood for Smoked Pork Shoulder

-When it comes to selecting wood for smoking pork no matter if it’s a shoulder or a butt, you should immediately think of fruit.
+When it comes to selecting wood for smoking pork, no matter if it’s a shoulder or a butt, you should immediately think of fruit.
 Pork and fruit go fantastic together.
 In addition, the wood used for smoking will depend upon where in the US you live.
 Texas is often known for pecan or oak, while hickory is identified with Memphis BBQ.

 - Alder Wood